grpc/proposal/A66-otel-stats.md

     serialization.
 *   When new attempts are created on the call along with information on whether the attempt was a transparent retry or not.
-(Attempts are created after name resolution but before the pick.)
+(Attempts are created after name resolution but before the LB pick.)
 This is also when it's expected for the `CallAttemptTracer` to be created.
 *   When an attempt ends.
-This will be needed future stats around retries and hedging.
+This will be needed for future stats around retries and hedging.
 This information can also be propagated through the `CallAttemptTracer` if the `CallAttemptTracer` keeps a reference to the parent `CallTracer` object.
 *   When the call ends.
 This along with the call creation call-out allows the